privateprep/coding-space-website/src/pages/programs/fall.md

       **A Build-Your-Own Learning Experience**

       Looking for a way for your child to learn with friends from afar?
 Or get dedicated help from an instructor in a one-on-one setting?
-Our private lessons put you in the driver’s seat, allowing you to determine the schedule that best suits your needs and build a totally personalized class experience for your child.
+Our private lessons put you in the driver’s seat, allowing you to determine the schedule that best suits your needs and build a personalized class experience for your child.
     fgColor: "#9de2dd"
   - type: textOnly
     textAlign: center